Charles Moore (photographer): Early life and education

 Moore was born in 1931 in Hackleburg, Alabama.
 His father was a baptist minister.
 His mother died young.
 He has a younger brother, Jim, b.
-March 1936.
+March 1936 d.
+October 2025.
 After attending local schools, he served three years in the U.S. Marines as a photographer.

 Afterward he used the GI Bill to study at the Brooks Institute of Photography in Santa Barbara, California.
 He returned to Alabama, finding work as a photographer with the jointly owned morning and afternoon newspapers, Montgomery Advertiser and Alabama Journal.

 Career

 In 1958, while working in Montgomery, Alabama, for the Montgomery Advertiser, he photographed an argument between the minister Martin Luther King Jr. and two policemen in Montgomery.
 His photographs were distributed nationally by the Associated Press, and published in Life.

 From this start, Moore traveled throughout the South documenting the activities of the Civil Rights Movement.
-One of his most well-known photographs Birmingham, depicts demonstrators being attacked by firemen wielding high-pressure hoses., U.S. Senator Jacob Javits, said that Moore's pictures "helped to spur passage of the Civil Rights Act of 1964."
+One of his most well-known photographs Birmingham, depicts demonstrators being attacked by firemen wielding high-pressure hoses.
+U.S. Senator Jacob Javits, said that Moore's pictures "helped to spur passage of the Civil Rights Act of 1964."

 In 1962, Moore left the newspapers to start a freelance career.
 He worked for the Black Star picture agency, which sold much of his work to Life magazine.

 Moore covered the Vietnam War and conflicts in Dominican Republic, Venezuela and Haiti.
 He left warfare to work in nature, fashion and travel photography, in addition to corporate work.

 In 1989, Moore was the first recipient of the Eastman Kodak Crystal Eagle Award for Impact in Photojournalism, which is awarded for a "body of photographic work which has influenced public perceptions on important issues of our time," in the NPPA–University of Missouri Pictures of the Year International Competition.

 In 2008, Moore's last photographs were of the removal of a tree at Barton Hall, a historic 1840s plantation home in northern Alabama.